devsecops-workshop/workshop-guide/content/5-gitops/_index.md

 It is also possible to update the repo with a Pull request.
 Then you have an approval process for your prod deployment.
 {{% /notice %}}

-## Initialize the workshop-prod/workshop repo in Quay
+## Initialize the workshop-prod/workshop Repository in Quay

 We will need to initialize the `workshop-prod/workshop` in Quay so the robo user will be able to to push images there later on.